use-ink/contracts-ui/README.md

 1. #### [Substrate Contracts Node](https://github.com/paritytech/substrate-contracts-node) running locally

-   In order to be able to run any Substrate node locally, you need to prepare your environment according to your setup and familiarity with the Rust programming language.
+   In order to run any Substrate node locally, you need to prepare your environment according to your setup and familiarity with the Rust programming language.
 [This tutorial](https://docs.substrate.io/tutorials/v3/ink-workshop/pt1/#prerequisites) is a good step by step guide to get started.

 2. #### Compiled ink! contract